The Antique Jewellery Company Christmas Gift Bow The Gift Guide

 The bold, heavy styles of the war time era softened into the glitz and glamour of the 1950s - diamond-encrusted, flamboyant and feminine.

-Marilyn Monroe, Audrey Hepburn, Grace Kelly, and Elizabeth Taylor all epitomise the trend of indulgent femininity that typifies the 1950s.
-As the new wave of starlets emerged with more glamour and glitz than ever the jewellery had to match.
+Marilyn Monroe, Audrey Hepburn, Grace Kelly, and Elizabeth Taylor all epitomise the indulgent femininity that typifies the 50s trend.
+As a new wave of starlets emerged with more glamour and glitz than ever the jewellery had to match.

 With the war well and truly over, women’s fashion was allowed to grow softer and more feminine than the practicality of the 1940s.
-Women now preferred a bold hour-glass silhouette- wearing a tight bodice, décolleté neckline, and full skirt.
+The 50s fashion was for a bold hourglass silhouette – wearing a tight bodice, décolleté neckline, and full skirt.
 This look emerged in 1947 at the hands of Christian Dior who labelled it “The New Look”.
-This “new look” needed new jewellery to suit- this meant a similar mix between boldness and curved femininity.
+This “new look” needed new jewellery to suit – with a similar mix between boldness and curved femininity.

 With the worries of wartime at a safe enough distance, spirits soared and so to did the economy.
 The 1950s saw the return to expensive materials such as platinum and diamonds.

-Paris still remained the centre of fine jewellery with Cartier, Sterlé, Van Cleef & Arpels still the pinnacles of fashion.
-These powerhouses redesigned their best pre-war jewellery as it now appealed to a new audience- the middle class.
-While still bigger, bolder and more colourful than the pre-war era, jewellery took on a softer tone and angular lines were replaced with sensuous curves.
+Paris still remained the centre of fine 50s jewellery with Cartier, Sterlé and Van Cleef & Arpels still the pinnacles of fashion.
+Powerhouses redesigned their best pre-war pieces for their new middle class clientele but in a softer tone; sensuous curves replaced strong angular lines.

-Despite Paris’ dominance the 1950s saw the rise of American jewellers.
-Harry Winston was making his mark from New York and so to was Jean Shlumberger for Tiffany.
-The American brand had its big movie-moment with Breakfast at Tiffany’s.
+BUT the 50s saw the rise of American jewellers.
+Harry Winston was making his mark from New York.
+So too was Jean Shlumberger for Tiffany.
+The American brand had its big movie-moment in 1961 with Breakfast at Tiffany’s.
 The eponymous scene starring Audrey Hepburn, a croissant, and most importantly Shlumberger’s jewellery cemented Tiffany as a staple brand en par with its Parisienne rivals.

-Though designs got larger and louder, the themes and motifs echoed previous decades- only new and improved.
-Wildlife remained extremely fashionable – including Cartier’s reimagined iconic panther brooch – and was depicted both in serious and comical designs.
+The themes and motifs in 50s jewellery echoed previous decades – only new and improved and big.
+There was still a fashion for wildlife – including Cartier’s reimagined iconic panther brooch.
 Flora and fauna was as celebrated as ever, with single flowers or bejewelled bouquets.

-BROOCHES were the height of fashion, often worn in clusters on the tight bodices of the 50s silhouette.
+…were the height of 1950s fashion, often worn in clusters on the tight bodices of the 50s silhouette.
 Variations were endless but wildlife remained the most typical motif.
 What is fabulous about these statement pieces is their versatility; a brooch could become a pendant on a necklace, or even a tiara in the hair, as seen on Elizabeth Taylor below.

-EARRINGS were large and, unlike today, were mostly “clip-ons”.
-The trend for swept-up hairdos meant earring were always on display so dangling gems were popular to add extra sparkle.
-Wildlife and bow motifs created a feminine curve to match the poof of poodle skirts.
+… were large and, unlike today, were mostly “clip-ons”.
+The trend for swept-up hairdos meant ears were always on display, so dangling gems were popular to add extra sparkle.
+Wildlife and bow motifs created a feminine curve to match the poof of poodle skirts of 50s fashion.

 Jewellery: (top to bottom) 18ct Gold & Diamond Flower Earrings by Cartier, Paris; Yellow Gold & Pearl Shell Earstuds; 18ct Gold & Diamond Frivole Flower Earrings by Van Cleef & Arpels; 1950s 18ct Gold Bow Earrings set with Diamonds